yasirbhutta/yasirbhutta.github.io/capcut/index.md

 - C) Sticker
 - D) Overlay

-How can you apply a blur effect to a part of a video in CapCut?
+How can you apply a blur effect to a video in CapCut?

 - A) Use the 'Filter' tool
 - B) Use the 'Effects' tool